-The FRTC is actively developing a Fire Management Plan.
+The FRTC is actively developing a Wildland Fire Management Plan.
+A draft outline of the document can be found in Appendix D (Memoranda, Agreements, and Plans).
 The relative success of any wildfire suppression effort is contingent upon many factors including the location of the fire, fuel loading, weather conditions, distance from fire-fighting assets, timing of fire incident notification, response times for fire-fighting assets, and the accessibility of the terrain where the fire occurs.
 As such, fires are themselves largely unpredictable, and the particular factors present for a given fire are likewise unpredictable, making an overall assessment of impacts associated with such fires difficult.
-Because fires are unpredictable (e.g., crash of an aircraft), the effects cannot be definitively assessed.
-The effectiveness of the Fire Management Plan would continue to be reviewed on an ongoing basis in accordance with adaptive fire management procedures that would be contained in the Fire Management Plan.
+Because fires are unpredictable (e.g., improper chaff and flare deployment), the effects cannot be definitively assessed.
+The effectiveness of the Wildland Fire Management Plan would continue to be reviewed on an ongoing basis in accordance with adaptive fire management procedures that would be contained in the

+Wildland Fire Management Plan.
 The measures would be refined as necessary to ensure they remain effective to sustain the Installation's mission, and protect and conserve natural resources.